 A short jaunt from the heart of D.C., you can find the coolest aquarium.
 With a full Black-Tip Reef mini environment and a dolphin show, the National Aquarium is something to check off the list when you come and visit the Nation’s Capitol.
 Military discount tickets can be purchased through their consignment ticket program, which means they can be purchased at one of the local base MWR offices (Fort Belvoir, Fort Myer, Bolling and Andrews AFB).

 Another unique experience in the D.C. area is the Signature Theatre.
-They offer 25% off their full ticket price for veterans, military members and immediate family through the Blue Star Theatres program.
+They offer 25% off their full ticket price for veterans, military members and immediate family for all mainstage shows.

-The Hard Rock Cafe restaurants have a long history of supporting the military, and in the D.C. area you can get a 15% discount every day.
+The Hard Rock Cafe restaurants have a long history of supporting the military, and in the D.C. area you can get a military discount every day.

 The Capital Wheel at National Harbor, Maryland outside D.C. is a ferris wheel that takes you 180 feet in the air above the Potomac River.
 Get a military discount on tickets year round.